henkelmax/ultimate-car-mod/wiki/car_crafting.md

 Note that you have to put each wheel in a seperate slot of the car.

 Your vehicle also needs an engine.
-There are two types of engines: A 3 cylinder engine and a 6 cylinder engine.
+There are three types of engines: A 3 cylinder engine, a 6 cylinder engine and a truck engine (1.14+ only).
 The 6 cylinder engine makes your car much faster but also needs more fuel.
+The truck engine is the most fuel efficient engine.

 Another required component is the tank.
 There are 3 different types of tanks: Small, medium and large.